vitessio/website/content/docs/advanced/vreplication.md

-* Correctness verification (to be implemented): VReplication can verify that the target table is an exact representaion of the select statement from the source by capturing consistent snapshots of the source and target.
-This step can be done without the need to create special replicas and stopping their replication to perform these tasks.
+* Correctness verification (to be implemented): VReplication can verify that the target table is an exact representaion of the select statement from the source by capturing consistent snapshots of the source and target and comparing them against each other.
+This step can be done without the need to create special snapshot replicas.
 * Journaling (to be implemented): If there is any kind of traffic cut-over where we start writing to a different table than we used to before, VReplication will save the current binlog positions